Discover Angkor Wat in Cambodia - Place must visit for travelers

 - The hottest months are from late May/June to the end of October, and September and October.

-Best way to save cost for Angkor Wat trip
+The best way to save cost for the Angkor Wat trip

-Here are a few of top money-saving tips for Angkor Wat:
+Here are a few of the top money-saving tips for Angkor Wat:

 - Get a multi-day pass – Everyone needs a permit to enter the Angkor temples unless you are Cambodian.